-Application deadline for the Occupational Therapy Assistant program: EXTENDED to March 17.
+Application deadline for the Occupational Therapy Assistant program: May 1.

 Three Rivers College is one of five colleges in the Missouri Health Professions Consortium (MHPC) currently offering this program.
 Three Rivers offers and enrolls students in the general education coursework.
 Sophomore level (professional level) coursework typically originates from a classroom at any of the five campuses and is conveyed to students via interactive television and internet-based technology.
 This is a hybrid online/in-person program.
 See technology information and requirements.